khsoh/wabot/README.md

-# Setting up WhatsApp bot app to communicate with a Google App Script Web App
+# How to set up WhatsApp bot app to communicate with a Google Apps Script Web App

-The purpose of this document is to show how to setup a WhatsApp bot on a server on the [Kamatera cloud provider](https://www.kamatera.com) to communicate with a Google App Script Web App.
+The purpose of this document is to show how to setup a WhatsApp bot on a server on the [Kamatera cloud provider](https://www.kamatera.com) to communicate with a Google Apps Script Web App.
 The Web App is NOT part of this repository and will only be known to technical leads of this project.

 The source code of the bot is publicly available but the `botconfig.json` file is secret.
 A demo version of this file (`botconfig-demo.json`) is available in this repository.

+## What you need to know
+What you need to know to setup and run the chatbot:

+- Google Apps Script programming (Javascript)
+- Basic setup Linux servers (Bash shell script programming)
+- APT package management system (for installing packages on Linux)
+- Nodejs (The asynchronous Javascript runtime that runs on the Linux server)
+- NPM (the package management system for Nodejs)
+- Git

 ## Setting up the bot server on [Kamatera](https://www.kamatera.com):